Title: Stacy in Bloom

 "Sure," he returned, with equal pleasure, before turning to Stacy once more.
 "I'll see you later, at rehearsal?"

 "Right," Stacy nodded, standing abruptly and gathering her books.
 Here was that epic Ryan charm, about to work its magic on another beautiful classmate.
 She turned blindly, taking a wide step to clear the bench, none too keen to watch this girl flit and flirt around him.
 He was still Ryan, after all, the same kid who had spent most of his first year in town playing the tough punk, trying to impress everyone who crossed his path.

-She cast a glance over her shoulder as she left the park, though she immediately regretted it – whoever she was, it was clear to one and all he had eyes only for her, this dark-haired beauty.
+She cast a glance over her shoulder as she left the park, but almost immediately, she regretted it – whoever she was, it was clear to one and all he had eyes only for her, this dark-haired beauty.
 Stacy frowned.
-She'd always been the center of her own whirlwind, not on the outside looking in.
-But when her best friend and only sister gone to far-flung parts of the globe, is this what she had to look forward to?
+She was much more used to being the center of her own whirlwind, not on the outside looking in.
+But with her best friend and only sister gone to far-flung parts of the globe, is this what she had to look forward to?

 Could she really count on Ryan to fulfill those roles left behind by their former bandmates?

 Her heart was heavy as she turned towards downtown, heading for the band's rehearsal space at the Garage, across from the P*lace.
 Only time would tell what was to come in her future – and luckily (or, perhaps, unluckily) for her, it was worth half her English grade this semester to chronicle the journey.